 The most sustainable car is the one doesn’t exist.
 Why?
 Well according to the author of the book ‘How Bad Are Bananas?
 The Carbon Footprint of Nearly Everything’ Berners-Lee estimates that more than making a new family car emits 40% more carbon dioxide than driving the same car for 5 years.
-The percentages may differ for electric cars but the principal stays the same, buying new is always less sustainable than doing without.
+Plus every time we drive a car regardless of the engine type, we put microplastics into the air and subsequently into the ocean.

 So if you’re someone who only needs a car on occasions why not save yourself a packet and a ton of hassle by not buying one in the first place.
 And even if you do need to own a car perhaps the option of hiring a car or van on occasion might dissuade you from buying second car.
 If that’s piqued your interest here’s are some options to consider.

 Nothing mentioned in this article has been sponsored.
 It’s all just my own personal opinion.
 If you like your bloggers to remain independent then please;